Stochastic Forward-Backward Deconvolution: Training Diffusion Models with Finite Noisy Datasets: Stochastic Forward–Backward Deconvolution

-\textbf{Alternative methods for backward sampling.} While the backward sampling in \cref{alg:SFBD} is presented as a naive solution to the backward SDE in \cref{eq:anderson_bwd}, the algorithm is not limited to this approach.
+\textbf{The importance of pretraining.} \cref{prop:conv_SFBD} also highlights the critical role of pretraining, as it allows the algorithm to begin fine-tuning from a point much closer to the true data distribution.
+Specifically, effective pretraining ensures that $\sv_{\phiv_0}$ closely approximates the ground-truth score, leading to a smaller $M_0$ in \cref{prop:conv_SFBD}.
+This, in turn, reduces the number of iterations $K$ required for the diffusion model to generate high-quality samples. \textbf{The practical limits of increasing $K$.} While \cref{prop:conv_SFBD} suggests that increasing the number of iterations $K$ can continuously improve sample quality, practical limitations come into play.
+Sampling errors introduced during the backward sampling process, as well as imperfections in the denoiser updates, accumulate over time.
+These errors eventually offset the benefits of additional iterations, as demonstrated in \cref{sec:emp}.
+This observation further highlights the importance of pretraining to mitigate the impact of such errors and achieve high-quality samples with fewer iterations. \textbf{Alternative methods for backward sampling.} While the backward sampling in \cref{alg:SFBD} is presented as a naive solution to the backward SDE in \cref{eq:anderson_bwd}, the algorithm is not limited to this approach.
 Any backward SDE and solver yielding the same marginal distribution as \cref{eq:anderson_bwd} can be employed.
 Alternatives include PF-ODE, the predictor-corrector sampler \citep{SongDCKKEP2021}, DEIS \citep{ZhangC2023}, and the $2^\text{nd}$ order Heun method used in EDM \citep{KarrasAAL22}.
 Compared to the Euler–Maruyama method, these approaches require fewer network evaluations and offer improved error control for imperfect score estimation and step discretization.
 As the algorithm generates $\Ec_k$ that contains samples closer to $p_\text{data}$ with increasing $k$, clean images used for pretraining can be incorporated into $\Ec_k$ to accelerate this process.
 In our empirical study, this technique is applied whenever clean samples and noisy samples (prior to corruption) originate from the same distribution.

 \textbf{Relationship to the consistency loss.} SFBD can be seen as an algorithm that enforces the consistency constraint across all positive time steps and time zero.
 Specifically, we have \begin{restatable}{proposition}{RELCONSSFBD} Assume that the denoising network $D_{\phiv}$ is implemented to satisfy $D_{\phiv}(\cdot, 0) = \textrm{Id}(\cdot)$.
 When $r = 0$, the consistency loss in \cref{eq:consistency_loss} is equivalent to the denoising noise in \cref{eq:denoiser_loss} for $t = s$. \end{restatable} The requirement that $D_{\phiv}(\cdot, 0) = \textrm{Id}(\cdot)$ is both natural and intuitive, as $D_{\phiv}(\xv_0, 0)$ approximates $\Eb[\xv_0 | \xv_0] = \xv_0$.
 This fact is explicitly enforced in the design of the EDM framework \citep{KarrasAAL22}, which has been widely adopted in subsequent research.